Fela Kuti: Political views

-Kuti's lyrics expressed his inner thoughts.
-His rise in popularity throughout the 1970s signalled a change in the relation between music as an art form and Nigerian socio-political discourse.
+Kuti's rise in popularity throughout the 1970s signalled a change in the relation between music as an art form and Nigerian socio-political discourse.
 In 1984, he critiqued and insulted the authoritarian then-president of the Federal Republic of Nigeria, Muhammadu Buhari.
-"Beast of No Nation", one of his most popular songs, refers to Buhari as an "animal in a madman's body"; in Nigerian Pidgin: "No be outside Buhari dey ee / na craze man be dat / animal in craze man skini."
-Kuti strongly believed in Africa and always preached peace among its people.
+"Beasts of No Nation", one of his most popular songs, refers to Buhari as an "animal in a madman's body"; in Nigerian Pidgin: "No be outside Buhari dey ee / na craze man be dat / animal in craze man skini."

+Kuti promoted Pan-Africanism and socialism and called for a united, democratic African republic.
 He thought the most important way for them to fight European cultural imperialism was to support traditional religions and lifestyles in their continent.
-The American Black Power movement also influenced Kuti's political views; he supported Pan-Africanism and socialism and called for a united, democratic African republic.
-African leaders he supported during his lifetime include Kwame Nkrumah and Thomas Sankara.
-Kuti was a candid supporter of human rights, and many of his songs are direct attacks against dictatorships, specifically the militaristic governments of Nigeria in the 1970s and 1980s.
+The American Black Power movement also influenced Kuti's political views; African leaders he supported during his lifetime include Kwame Nkrumah and Thomas Sankara.
+Kuti was an outspoken supporter of human rights, and many of his songs criticized dictatorships and particularly Nigeria's military governments in the 1970s and 1980s.
 He also criticized fellow Africans (especially the upper class) for betraying traditional African culture.

 In 1978 Kuti became a polygamist when he simultaneously married 27 women.
 The highly publicized wedding served many purposes: it marked the one-year anniversary of Kuti and his wives surviving the Nigerian government's attack on the Kalakuta Republic in 1977, and also formalized Kuti's relationships with the women living with him; this legal status prevented the Nigerian government from raiding Kuti's compound on the grounds that Kuti had kidnapped the women.
 Kuti also described polygamy as logical and convenient: "A man goes for many women in the first place.
 Like in Europe, when a man is married when the wife is sleeping, he goes out and sleeps around.
 He should bring the women in the house, man, to live with him, and stop running around the streets!"
 Some characterize his views towards women as misogyny and typically cite songs like "Mattress" as further evidence.
 In a more complex example, he mocks African women's aspiration to European standards of ladyhood while extolling the values of the market woman in "Lady".
 However, Kuti also critiqued what he considered aberrant displays of African masculinity.
 In his songs "J.J.D.
 (Johnny Just Drop)" and "Gentleman", Kuti mocks African men's culturally and politically inappropriate adoption of European standards and declares himself "African man: Original".

 Kuti was also an outspoken critic of the United States.
 At a meeting during his 1981 Amsterdam tour, he "complained about the psychological warfare that American organizations like ITT and the CIA waged against developing nations in terms of language".
 Because terms such as Third World, undeveloped, or non-aligned countries imply inferiority, Kuti felt they should not be used.